satschool-outreach/satschool-outreach.github.io/Ambassador.md

 #showcase: all-modules-showcase
 #gallery: footer-image
 ---
-SatSchool is run by a network of PhD students who are are all Earth Observation Ambassadors.

-The key aim of an EO Ambassador is to inspire the next generation of EO scientists through delivering outreach activities.
-As an EO Ambassador you will gain access to ready-to-use resources and develop invaluable outreach skills.

-### Become an EO Ambassador:
-- Be first to know about SatSchool outreach opportunities near you
+### Join our mailing list:

 - Be part of the EO outreach community
-- Be a recognised EO Ambassador on the SatSchool website
+- Receive our quarterly newsletter with updates on SatSchool activities
+- Exciting outreach opportunities delivered to your inbox

-### If you want to become an EO Ambassador, sign up [here](http://eepurl.com/i0znr6)
+### If you want join our mailing list, sign up [here](http://eepurl.com/i0znr6)

 <br/><br/><br/><br/><br/>